Applications for AY 2022-2023 are no longer available.

 Q: Can I continue my service duties at my home institution during the fellowship?

-A: When you take up the fellowship, your home institution will agree to provide you with a full release from teaching and service during the fellowship period, as well as to allow you to continue to participate in some program activities in the following year.
+A: When you take up the fellowship, your home institution will agree to provide you with a full release from teaching and service during the fellowship period.
 You should not be required to continue teaching or service duties at your home institution in the fellowship period.

 Q: Can the fellowship be deferred to the following year?